km1610/km1610/README.md

 </p>

-🌱 I’m currently learning data science and machine learning to broaden my skill set.
+🌱 I’m currently learning data analytics, data science and machine learning to broaden my skill set.

 💬 Ask me about anything related to programming or my journey as a student in computer science.